LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 Sometimes we have multiple hook objects that we need to use in the compilation of a source file.
 Logtalk includes a :doc:`../libraries/hook_flows` library that supports two basic expansion workflows: a :ref:`pipeline <apis:hook_pipeline/1>` of hook objects, where the expansion results from a hook object are feed to the next hook object in the pipeline, and a :ref:`set <apis:hook_set/1>` of hook objects, where expansions are tried until one of them succeeds.
 These workflows are implemented as parametric objects allowing combining them to implement more sophisticated expansion workflows.
 There is also a :doc:`../libraries/hook_objects` library that provides convenient hook objects for defining custom expansion workflows.
+This library includes an hook object that can be used to restore the default expansion workflow used by the compiler.

 For example, assuming that you want to apply the Prolog backend specific expansion rules defined in its adapter file, using the :ref:`backend_adapter_hook <apis:backend_adapter_hook/0>` library object, passing the resulting terms to your own expansion when compiling a source file, we could use the goal:

 .. code-block:: text